-Many coffee houses in the US stray away from the classic Italian coffee recipe by making macchiato with a big dollop of foam resembling the whipped cream on an iced coffee or iced latte.
+Many coffee houses in the US stray away from the classic Italian coffee recipe by making macchiato with a big dollop of foam resembling the whipped cream on a frappe or frappuccino.
 But, to stay true to the original it should just be a very small amount (1-2 teaspoons) of milk foam that is added.

 The touch of milk foam is there to take the edge off the acidity and bitterness of the espresso, creating a milder coffee drink.
 It won’t sweeten it as much as adding steamed milk would, but it softens any harsh notes.
 As a result, the sweet fruit, chocolate, and smokey flavors of the coffee come to the fore.
 But without diluting the punchiness you expect.